-The Administrator will conduct a prompt, fair, and impartial investigation into the allegations including interviews with witnesses, gathering information, following up with the complainant and respondent as needed, and reviewing any other material to determine what is relevant to the allegations.

-The Record and Review of the Record
+The investigator will conduct a prompt, fair, and impartial investigation into the allegations including interviews with witnesses, gathering information, following up with the complainant and respondent as needed, and reviewing any other material to determine what is relevant to the allegations.
+The investigation phase of the Formal Conduct Process begins when the Director sends the Notice of Allegations and concludes when the parties receive the Final Investigative Report.
+The investigation phase will conclude within approximately 12 weeks from the date of the Notice of Allegations.
+Specific deadlines and dates calculated according to these procedures will be outlined in communications from the University.